circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Images using Xcode 11.7 and later

-As a result of the macOS system Ruby (2.6.3) becoming increasingly incompatible with various gems (especially those which require native extensions), Xcode 11.7 and later iamges default to Ruby 2.7 via `chruby`.
+As a result of the macOS system Ruby (2.6.3) becoming increasingly incompatible with various gems (especially those which require native extensions), Xcode 11.7 and later images default to Ruby 2.7 via `chruby`.

 Defaulting to Ruby 2.7 allows for greater compatibility and reliability with gems moving forward.
 Common gems, such as Fastlane, run without any issues in Ruby 2.7.